impactorbitco/handbook-main/content/ims/standards/iso-9001/_index.md

 ### 5.1 Leadership and Commitment

-Top management integrates QMS into business processes, aligns with sustainability, ensures resource availability, and supports risk-based thinking.
+Top management ensures QMS integration with business strategy, sustainability alignment, and provision of necessary resources.

 ### 5.2 Quality Policy

-Defines commitment to sustainable, high-quality digital marketing aligned with client needs.
-Communicated internally and externally, reviewed periodically.
+Impact Orbit Creative Group maintains a quality policy emphasizing:

+- Sustainable, high-quality marketing solutions
+- Alignment with client expectations and statutory requirements
+- Communication internally and externally, with periodic review

-### 5.3 Roles, Responsibilities, Authorities
+### 5.3 Roles, Responsibilities, and Authorities

-Clearly documented roles, responsibilities, and delegated authority ensure QMS conformity.
+Documented responsibilities ensure QMS conformity and accountability across all functions.

 ---

 ## 6. Planning

-### 6.1 Risks and Opportunities
+### 6.1 Actions to Address Risks and Opportunities

+- Risk-based thinking embedded in strategy and operations
-Embedded in strategic planning and operational processes.
-Tools: SWOT, PESTLE, stakeholder mapping.
-Documented in **Risk & Opportunity Register**.
+- Tools: SWOT, PESTLE, stakeholder mapping
+- Documented in Risk & Opportunity Register

-### 6.2 Quality Objectives
+### 6.2 Quality Objectives and Planning to Achieve Them

-SMART objectives for customer satisfaction, sustainability, and process efficiency.
-Tracked with KPIs and performance data.
+- SMART objectives for customer satisfaction, process efficiency, and sustainability
+- Monitored with KPIs and performance indicators

-### 6.3 Change Planning
+### 6.3 Planning of Changes

-Changes controlled via impact assessment, resource planning, review, and feedback.
+Changes are controlled through impact assessment, resource allocation, and review.

 ---